-Applications for the 2022-2023 Emerging Critics Fellowship have closed.
+Applications for the 2023-2024 Emerging Critics Fellowship are open.

 The National Book Critics Circle accepts applications in the spring of each year for our Emerging Critics Fellowship.
 The fellowship seeks to identify, nurture, and support the development of the next generation of book critics.

 Optional Q&A Zoom info session: Tuesday, April 18, 2023 at 4:00 PM PT (view slides)

 Applications due: Friday, May 5, 2023 by 11:59 PM PT

 Fellowships announced: June 2023

 The Emerging Critics Fellowship is open to critics of all experience levels who seek to review and write about books for print and digital outlets.
 Applicants may or may not have previously published book reviews.
 The NBCC seeks a broad range of diverse applicants, especially those who have demonstrated a genuine interest and commitment to engaging in a critical conversation about books.
 Applicants must be 21 years or older.